The Podcast for Listeners at the Forefront of Technology.

 Many of our employees, customers, and users have come from machine learning and Brain and Luis are no exceptions!
 Hear from them about having 1 foot in machine learning and one foot in quantum, pushing what’s possible with quantum boosts to classical algorithms, and why enterprises should care now.
 This episode should be especially interesting to those who are more on the technical side: ML practitioners (and those who work with them) who can use quantum today and in the future to take their impact to the next level.

-In this pod one of Zapata’s scientific founders dives into the craft of creating, benchmarking, and piloting quantum algorithms for enterprise-scale, looking at some real-world examples along the way.
+In this pod one of Zapata AI’s scientific founders dives into the craft of creating, benchmarking, and piloting quantum algorithms for enterprise-scale, looking at some real-world examples along the way.
 That said, it will be a bit more technical than the last.
 Stick with it and you’re sure to learn something!

 What do hamsters running around their cage and enterprise quantum software have in common?
 Christopher Savoie will tell you all about it!
-The Quantum Pod by Zapata Computing is a deep dive into the world of quantum computing.
+The Quantum Pod by Zapata AI is a deep dive into the world of quantum computing.
 Focusing on the problems quantum computing can actually solve for enterprise use-cases, we break down what you actually need to know about how quantum computing will revolutionize the world.